Notable Neighbor Paul Lafavore: Interest in Civil War led him to photos of long-forgotten subjects

 “My whole-plate daguerreotype of an unknown family.
 Its size, it’s from Portland, Maine; that combination is very rare.
 The whole-plate images were essentially the largest commercially available at the time.
 Instead of talking about sizes of photos like we do today, they talked about a plate of silver.
 Photographers would buy whole plates of silver, and then cut that up into smaller pieces.”

-A whole-plate daguerreotype photo is approximately six inches by eight inches, Lafavore said.
+A whole-plate daguerreotype photo is approximately 6 inches by 8 inches, Lafavore said.

 Post a comment as